 This popular trail climbs to a 12,462-ft. pass with panoramic views of the 14,000-ft. peaks towering above the heart of the Maroon Bells-Snowmass Wilderness.
-Visual delights along the trail include lofty peaks, two stunning alpine lakes and beautiful alpine meadows.
+Visual delights along the trail include lofty peaks, two stunning lakes and beautiful alpine meadows.

 Distance: 9.2 miles (Round Trip)

-A strenuous hike to the highest trail pass in Colorado featuring spectacular panoramic views of the high peaks and ridges of the Elk Mountains, including Castle and Cathedral Peaks to the southwest and the Maroon Bells, Snowmass Mountain, Pyramid Peak and Capital Peak to the northwest.
+A strenuous hike to the highest trail pass in Colorado featuring spectacular views of the high peaks and ridges of the Elk Mountains, including Castle and Cathedral Peaks to the southwest and the Maroon Bells, Snowmass Mountain, Pyramid Peak and Capital Peak to the northwest.

 Distance: 3.4 - 13.0 miles (Round Trip)